spencerwooo/onedrive-vercel-index/README.md

 ## Deployment

-> Starting now, you don't have to manually acquire your tokens, and you don't need to register a client at Microsoft anymore (PR #210).
+> Starting now, you don't have to manually acquire your tokens, and you don't need to register a client at Microsoft anymore ([PR #210](https://github.com/spencerwooo/onedrive-vercel-index/pull/210) and [Discussion #215](https://github.com/spencerwooo/onedrive-vercel-index/discussions/215)).

 ### New users